History of the ODHA

 One of the largest of the regulated health professions, dental hygiene has been recognized and practiced as a profession for over 50 years.

 ODHA Mission Statement

-To advance dental hygiene practice and primary health-care promotion in the interest of the profession and the public of Ontario.
+To advance dental hygienists as primary care providers in the interests of the profession and the public in Ontario.